-- Send the athlete for a medical evaluation.
-No cycle by the age of 16 is considered primary amenorrhea (versus secondary amenorrhea, where a female has begun menses that later stop). - If a medical cause such as a tumor or polycystic ovarian syndrome is discovered, it can be managed by a doctor such as primary care doctor, endocrinologist, or ob/gyn. - If delayed menses due to extreme exercise and/or diet (the Triad) is diagnosed, the athlete's physician and a dietitian should address the problem immediately, as she is missing important estrogen exposure and dietary support for skeletal development and bone density.
+- Send the athlete to a sports medicine specialist for evaluation.
+No cycle by the age of 16 is considered primary amenorrhea (versus secondary amenorrhea, where a female has begun menses that later stop). - If a medical cause such as a tumor or polycystic ovarian syndrome is discovered, it can be managed by a doctor such as primary care doctor, endocrinologist or OB/GYN. - If delayed menses due to extreme exercise and/or diet (the Triad) is diagnosed, the athlete's physician and a dietitian should address the problem immediately, as she is missing important estrogen exposure and dietary support for skeletal development and bone density.